epfl-dlab/aiflows/website/public/docs/flows_tutorial/A1_write_atomic.rst

 The ``AtomicFlow`` class is a subclass of ``Flow``, and corresponds to an Input/Output interface around a tool (note that LMs are also tools in the Flows framework!).

-One notable example is the `OpenAIChatAtomicFlow <https://huggingface.co/martinjosifoski/OpenAIChatAtomicFlow/discussions>`__, which is a wrapper around the OpenAI chat API.
+One notable example is the `ChatAtomicFlow <https://huggingface.co/martinjosifoski/ChatAtomicFlow/discussions>`__, which is a wrapper around the OpenAI chat API.

 Another example is the `CodeTestingAtomicFlow <https://huggingface.co/martinjosifoski/CC_flows/blob/main/CodeTesting.py>`__, which takes code and tests (or generates the tests) and returns the execution results.